WorldBank-Transport/DRIVER/README.md

 You can't request records with associated costs successfully until you configure some costs.
 To do this, navigate to your editor (by default on `localhost:7001`), select "Incident" from record types in the menu on the left.
+(If there are multiple record types named "Incident", delete all but one.)
 Select "Cost aggregation settings", then:

 - choose a currency prefix in "Cost Prefix" (e.g., `$`, but anything is fine)
 - Select "Incident Details" in "Related Content Type"